skyvers/skyve-dev-guide/chapters/appendix.md

 * On the same dialog box, choose Default database as skyve, now go to Server Roles on left hand pane and tick 'sysadmin', then go to User Mapping and tick 'skyve' and finally, click the 'OK' button down the bottom right.
 * If you've just installed SQL server, you will need to specify the port for this database, see instruction here (https://community.spiceworks.com/how_to/124598-find-the-port-sql-server-is-using-and-change-a-dynamic-port-to-static), again, remember the port number you've entered.

-It is generally also a good idea to install Tortoise (tortoisesvn.tigris.org) to resolve occasional problems with Subclipse.
-You also need to have the username/password for the Skyve subversion repository.

 ### Configuring Java
 * Download jdk1.8.0 (if you haven't already) (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install it to your machine.
 * Go your Control Panel->System and Security->System (for windows).
 Now select 'Advanced system settings' and click the "Environment Variables..." button.